-Bari’s only traditional gay bathhouse in Bari is Millennium Bath.
+Millennium Bath is Bari’s only traditional gay bathhouse.
 They’re located in Marconi on the northwestern side of the modern port.
-You’ll find clean facilities, showers, lockers, private rooms and a blue-lit jacuzzi at Millennium Bath.
+You’ll find clean facilities, showers, lockers, private rooms, and a blue-lit jacuzzi at Millennium Bath.

 Popular central Bari gay cruising spots are along the lungomare Nazario Sauro (the sidewalk that runs along the seafront) and near the University of Bari’s Literature and Language Department building.

-You will need a car to get to the main cruising spot which is by the Stadio San Nicola soccer stadium.
+You will need a car to get to the main cruising spot by the Stadio San Nicola soccer stadium.
 Just drive around the car park, but not when there’s a game.
-Main cruising times here tend to be around 1:00 pm, just before 4:00 pm and after sunset.
+Main cruising times here tend to be around 1 PM, just before 4 PM, and after sunset.

 Barletta & Bisceglie